Today I want to talk about a very fascinating aspect of archery and give you the answer to the question:

-If your arrow would be too stiff, it couldn’t bend enough and therefore not get around the riser and would just fly off to the left or the right.
+If your arrow was too stiff, it couldn’t bend enough and therefore could not get around the riser and would fly off to the left or right.

-What we need is an arrow that can bend in order to hit our targets.
+What we need is an arrow that can bend to hit our targets.

 Every archer needs to find the right spine range for his arrows depending on which bow he is shooting with.

-Your arrows shouldn’t be too stiff, but not to soft either.
+Your arrows shouldn’t be too stiff, but not too soft either.

-That’s why it is always the best to get professional help before you buy some arrows.
+That’s why it is always best to get professional help before you buy some arrows.